Close Menu

 • Open sub-accounts or buckets labeled “Essentials,” “Savings,” and “Fun.”

-• Set up automatic transfers from your paycheck or main account into these buckets right after you get paid.
+• Set up automatic transfers from your paycheck or primary account to these buckets immediately after you are paid.

 • Adjust transfer amounts as needed to align with your budget and spending habits.

-Automating this process ensures you stick to your plan and reduces the temptation to spend money allocated for savings or essentials on non-essentials.
+Automating this process helps you stay on track with your plan and reduces the temptation to spend money allocated to savings or essentials on non-essentials.

 Step 3: Track and Adjust Your Saving Buckets Regularly